LOVE ASTEROIDS

 passion for freedom

-Your desire is adventurous.
-Eros in Sagittarius turns on at novelty, at travel, at partners who can meet you in intellectual and physical freedom.
-You want sex that opens horizons rather than closes them.
-The shadow is commitment-phobia, where the minute desire becomes domestic it starts to feel like a cage.
+Eros in Sagittarius is adventurous.
+Desire may wake up through novelty, travel, and partners who meet you in intellectual and physical freedom.
+The shadow is restlessness, where the minute desire becomes domestic it starts to feel like a cage.
 The work is to find the adventure inside the long relationship.

 Read the full guide →